rossetti/KSLBook/docs/05-Chapter5.md

 $\min\{0, \bar{Y}_{\cdot j} - \min_{j \neq i}\bar{Y}_{\cdot j}- \delta \} \leq \theta_i - \max_{j \neq i} \theta_j \leq \max\{0, \bar{Y}_{\cdot j} - \min_{j \neq i}\bar{Y}_{\cdot j}- \delta \}$

-To apply the `MultipleComparisonAnalyzer` class on a KSL simulation, we can just attach a `KSLDatabaseObserver` instance and ask for the `MultipleComparisonAnalyzer` instance as previously illustrated for the pallet model.

 The `MultipleComparisonAnalyzer` class automatically computes everything that is needed to apply the Two-Stage Bonferroni procedure.
 The `toString()` method can be used to see all the results.
 The second stage sample size can be computed via the function `secondStageSampleSizeNM(),` and the maximum variance can be found from property, `maxVarianceOfDifferences.` In addition, the maximum or minimum performer can be noted from the `nameOfMaximumAverageOfData` and `nameOfMinimumAverageOfData` properties.
 The respective performance of the maximum and minimum via the `maximumAverageOfData` and `minimumAverageOfData` properties.
 Finally, the MCB intervals for each case are found from the `mcbMaxIntervals(delta)` and `mcbMinIntervals(delta)` functions respectively.
 Note that if $n = n_0$ in step 5, then no additional replications are required and the PCS will still be met.  [@nelsonMatejcik1995] recommend that the initial number of replications in the first stage should be greater than or equal to 10 ($n_0 \geq 10$).
 The two-stage Bonferroni procedure is somewhat conservative in recommending the sample size requirements.
 If the number of replications is of concern, then the reader should consult [@banks2005discreteevent] for other procedures.